This post may contain affiliate links. Read my whole disclosure here.

 2. Play time (between 5 – 6:30 p.m.)

-This time is designed for free play, so he decides what he wants to do.
-Usually, he spends this time with a friend who lives next to us, but he also likes to go to the playground in front of our house, ride the bike with his dad, or just play on his own at home.
+Usually, he was spending this time with a friend who lives next to us, or he was going to the playground in front of our house, riding the bike with his dad, or just playing on his own at home.

 3. Dinner & family time (between 6:30 -7:30 p.m.)